ashutoshmjain/shutri/tech-specs.md

 1.  **`shutri` Core Library:** A Rust library that contains the core logic for project management, audio processing, transcription, and file I/O.
 2.  **`shutri` CLI:** A command-line interface that exposes the core library's functionality to the user.
 3.  **Vim Plugin:** A Vim plugin that integrates `shutri` with the Vim editor, providing a seamless editing experience.

+In a way, the key deliverable of this project is the "core library".
+CLI is a means to test the application.
+And vim is the editor.
+The goal of the project is developers shall be able to use the library crate to integrate with any type of editor.
+The application needs to provide clear APIs for future GUIs or web clients ; and also for any modern editor to integrate.
+API documentation is crucial part of the project.

 ### 2.1.
 Component Interaction Diagram